How to do shallow depth of field with dslr camera

 3. Check your camera’s display or viewfinder to ensure the aperture value is set correctly before taking your shot.

-See also Best dslr camera right now
+See also Who is best dslr camera company

 Focusing Techniques